Pharmacor Gabapentin Tablets

 PHARMACOR GABAPENTIN belongs to a group of medicines called anticonvulsants.

-Your doctor may prescribe PHARMACOR GABAPENTIN in addition to your current therapy when your current treatment is no longer working as well.
+Your doctor may have prescribed PHARMACOR GABAPENTIN in addition to other medicines that you may be taking.
+This may be necessary if your current treatment is no longer working as well.

 Your doctor may have prescribed PHARMACOR GABAPENTIN for another reason.